PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

  [/ParamFile:ParamFileName.conf] [/CreateParamFile]
 ```

-`SchemaFileDirectory` is the path to the directory where the schema files will be saved
+`SchemaFileDirectory` is the path to the directory where the schema files will be saved (aka the output directory)

 To process a single database, use `/Server` and `/DB`